Vision-Based Online Key Point Estimation of Deformable Robots: Methods

-To avoid overfitting with large networks, we also introduce a custom truncated network, VGG\_s\_bn, adapted from the VGG architecture.
+To avoid overfitting with large networks, we also introduce a custom truncated network, VGG-s-bn, adapted from the VGG architecture.
 Several convolutional layers are removed from the standard VGG network to further reduce the computational demand and improve online performance.
 The final soft-max layer is also removed to perform a regression instead of a classification.
-The network architecture is illustrated in \Cref{fig:network_arch}.
+The network architecture is illustrated in \textbf{Figure 2}.

 The network's main elements are convolutional layers, batch normalization, rectification (ReLU) nonlinearities, and max pooling operations.
 These elements are applied in the mentioned order and repeated five times before the output is fed into two fully connected layers.
 All five convolutional layers have a kernel of size three, a stride of one, and a padding of one.
-The number of channel dimensions is increased from $2$ to $6$, $16$, $32$, $64$, and $128$.
+The number of channel dimensions is increased from 2 to 6, 16, 32, 64, and 128.
 Batch normalization is applied before each convolutional layer.
-Every max-pooling operation reduces its input by a factor of two, reducing the initial image size of $256\times256$ pixels to $8\times8$ pixels after five operations.
-Hence, the input to the first fully connected layer is of size $8'192$ ($8\times8\times128$).
+Every max-pooling operation reduces its input by a factor of two, reducing the initial image size of 256$\times$256 pixels to 8$\times$8 pixels after five operations.
+Hence, the input to the first fully connected layer is of size 8,192 (8$\times$8$\times$128).
 A ReLU nonlinearity is applied after the first fully connected layer.
-The input to the last fully connected layer has a size of $1'000$, which is reduced to the output size of $6$, $9$, $12$, or $18$ (\Cref{tab:performance}).
+The input to the last fully connected layer has a size of 1,000, which is reduced to the output size of 6, 9, 12, or 18 (Table 1).